ihavalyova/DiAtomic/doc/Diatomic.md

 > **_NOTE:_** The package and the module (actual import) names are different.

-For writing the code after the instalation either use a ```Jupyter``` notebook or create a new python file (for example called run.py) and then import the diatomic module
+For writing a code after the instalation either use ```Jupyter``` notebook or create a new python file (for example called run.py) and then import the diatomic module

 ```python
 #!/usr/bin/env python